amadeusprotocol/rs_node/README.md

 ## Next

-- [ ] Connect to the real network
-- [ ] Debug and test the light client
 - [ ] Validation - through attestations
 - [ ] Implement the mutations hash
 - [ ] Running contracts in wasm runtime